QTIM-Lab/qtim_PreProcessor/README.md

 A sample Docker command would look like:

 ```
-docker run -rm -v ~/Sample_Data:/home/data qtimlab/med-image-preprocessing
+docker run --rm -v ~/Sample_Data:/home/data qtimlab/med-image-preprocessing
 ```

 The "/home/data" portion on the right-hand side of the "-v" option should never change.
+Make sure that the left-hand side of the "-v" option is an absolute, rather than relative, path.
 Running this script will load your pipeline script and, provided you have configured the pipeline for your data, run pre-processing steps and output the data in a new folder.

 ## Sample "pipeline_script.py"